 Asia as a separate asset class?

-Why is Asia still regarded as a separate asset class by investors?
-At first glance, it looks like an artificial construct, made up of 15 countries with very little in common, other than crude proximity on a global map.
 There is not even a daily flight between Beijing and Delhi.
 Thirty years ago, investors were attracted to the Region by the alluring promise of economic convergence with the west and political reform.
 Today, these historic arguments are less convincing.
 For many Asian countries, economic convergence has largely happened.
 Taiwan now has a greater income per capita than Denmark.
 South Korea has a higher income per capita than Spain.
 China is now classified as a “high human development” country by the UN1.
 In terms of political reform, it is a similar story of progress and convergence.
 Thirty years ago, Asia was dominated by dictators and strongmen.
 Since then, investors have benefited from the development of democratic governance in many, though not all, countries.
 South Korea, for example, elected its first leader by popular vote in 1988, Taiwan in 1996 and Indonesia 1998.
 There are, of course, plenty of exceptions.
 Economic convergence is still a long way off for some Asian countries and political reforms are by no means uniform.
 However, these exceptions are no longer reason alone to put such disparate countries into the same investment category.

 Where then does that leave Asia as a separate asset class?
 Fortunately (for fund managers with large Asian strategies like ourselves!), there is still at least one compelling reason for retaining Asia as a separate asset class: the Region is home to the world’s greatest collection of good quality, listed, family-controlled companies – and good family companies make for some of the very best investment opportunities around.
 Approximately two-thirds of listed Asian companies are controlled by families or their foundations.
 The opposite is true globally, with approximately two-thirds of listed companies having no identifiable long-term steward.
 Crucially, this prevalence of family-controlled companies is not limited to one part of Asia.
 It applies equally from Sri Lanka to Singapore to South Korea.
 It is perhaps the one feature that binds all Asian markets together.